-5.3.2 Seawater pipes located in cargo holds and in other spaces where pipes may be subject to impacts (e.g. fish holds, chain lockers), are to be protected from mechanical damage.
+5.3.2 Seawater pipes located in cargo holds and in other spaces where pipes may be subject to impacts (e.g., fish holds, chain lockers), shall be protected from mechanical damage.
+Seawater pipes in cargo holds for dry cargoes, including cargo spaces of container ships, ro-ro ships, shall be protected from impact of cargo where they are liable to be damaged.